 - Other damages

 To get the help you need toward compensation for your damages, your first step is to speak with an auto accident attorney.
-The attorneys of Cantor Injury Lawyers will provide you with a free, no-obligation consultation regarding your auto accident claim, so you can learn more about the next steps involved in your case and how having an experienced lawyer will help you.
-As a client of Cantor Injury Lawyers, you will be guided through your claim process by attorneys who will handle common issues for you, such as:
+The attorneys of Hirsch & Lyon Accident Law will provide you with a free, no-obligation consultation regarding your auto accident claim, so you can learn more about the next steps involved in your case and how having an experienced lawyer will help you.
+As a client of Hirsch & Lyon Accident Law, you will be guided through your claim process by attorneys who will handle common issues for you, such as: